CSE3320-Fall-2023-Archive/git-github-fundamentals/README.md

    - You can reset any puzzle by typing: reset
    - Add two PNG screenshots showing your level completion to your repository.
 (HINT: git add and git commit )
       - The screenshot must show your browser displaying the level completion AND a text document showing your name and netID
-* 50pts - Edit the C file to print "Complete".
+* 10pts - Edit the C file to print your name and NetID and make sure the code compiles and runs.
 Commit this change.
+Do not push it.
+* 10pts - After commiting the C code change, go the feedback pull request for this assignment
+   - Click on the down arrow
+   - Select a line of code, click the + and add a question or comment

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)